 A good place to start your visit is at the cluster of buildings just north of the old bridge.
-From here you can then explore the section of the town south of the river and between the two bridges (behind and south of the castle).
-Near the Vieux Pont take a look at the wonderful colombage (half-timber) buildings of the old tanneries.
+From here you can then explore the section of the town between the two bridges, behind and south of the castle.
+Near the Vieux Pont (Old Bridge) take a look at the wonderful colombage (half-timbered) buildings of the old tanneries.
 Ahead of you above the river is the Church of Notre Dame.

-It is the Chateau Henry IV at Nerac that attracts most visitors to the town.
+It is the Chateau Henry IV that attracts most visitors to Nerac.
 Only a part of the original chateau remains but it is a very impressive wing of the original castle, with a round tower and an arcaded balcony with decorative columns running along the first floor level.
 The castle now houses a museum tracing the history of the region, and in particular of the Albret region - the museum holds archaelogical finds and an exhibition about the history of the Albret family.

 In the main part of town as well as the Chateau Henri IV you can see the town hall, which was once the town's prison.
-If you follow the guided walk around Nerac you can also see the building which was the original town hall and is one of the oldest buildings in Nerac although it was largely destroyed by a fire in 1611.
+If you follow the guided walk around Nerac you will also see the building which was the original town hall and is one of the oldest buildings in Nerac although it was largely destroyed by a fire in 1611.

-If you have time take a walk along the river and through the Parc Royal de la Garenne.
-Once a royal hunting ground it is now a very pleasant park and there are a number of notable fountains in the park.
+If you have time you can also take a walk along the river and through the Parc Royal de la Garenne.
+Once a royal hunting ground this is now a very pleasant park and there are a number of notable fountains in the park.
 On the other side of the river is a 16th century pavilion which was once used by ladies to undress for bathing in the river.
 After exploring the old town and park it is also possible to take a boat trip along the river to get even better views of this lovely stretch of the Baise river.